 Peel and chop the onion into strips and the garlic finely, keeping them separate.

-Heat 2 tbsp of olive oil in a wide sauté pan and sauté the onions until caramalised on a low heat.
+Heat 2 tablespoon of olive oil in a wide sauté pan and sauté the onions until caramalised on a low heat.
 This may take twenty minutes plus but is worth the effort.

 Follow by adding the chopped garlic to the onions.
 Saute for 1-2 minutes and take care not to burn the garlic.